chihacknight/chihacknight.org/_posts/events/2020-02-04-election-hack.md

 ---

-Chi Hack Night will hold our first ever election for our Board of Directors as part of our first General Meeting of the Chi Hack Night membership.
-The Chi Hack Night Board of Directors, composed of 11 members, is responsible for governing our non-profit organization, as well as running our events, managing our website, keeping the books, and doing all the other things needed to make Chi Hack Night happen.
-After announcements and introductions, members will gather to vote on updates to our By-Laws as well as Board directors. **If you are a member of Chi Hack Night please attend this event to participate and vote.**
+Chi Hack Night will hold our first ever election for our Board of Directors as part of our first General Meeting of the Chi Hack Night Membership.
+The Chi Hack Night [Board of Directors](/board-of-directors.html), composed of 11 members, is responsible for governing our non-profit organization, as well as running our events, managing our website, keeping the books, and doing all the other things needed to make Chi Hack Night happen.
+After announcements and introductions, members will gather to vote on updates to our bylaws as well as Board Directors. **If you are a Member of Chi Hack Night please attend this event to participate and vote.**

-Not a member of Chi Hack Night?
+Not a [Member of Chi Hack Night](https://chihacknight.org/membership/application.html)?
 There will be no presentation this week but it will be a regular Open Hack.

 ---